-The term internal sources of finance itself suggests the very nature of finance/capital.
-This is the finance or capital which is generated internally by the business unlike finances such as loan which is externally arranged by banks or financial institutions.
-The internal source of finance is retained profits, the sale of assets and reduction / controlling of working capital.
+The term “internal finance” (or internal sources of finance) itself suggests the very nature of finance/capital.
+This is the finance or capital generated internally by the business, unlike finances such as loans that banks or financial institutions externally arrange.
+The internal source of finance is retained profits, the sale of assets, and the reduction/control of working capital.

 Finance is a constant requirement for every growing business.
-There are several sources of finance from where a business can acquire finance or capital which it requires.
+There are several sources of finance from which a business can acquire finance or capital which it requires.
 But, the finance manager cannot just choose any of them indifferently.
-Every type of finance has different pros and cons in terms of its cost, availability, eligibility, legal boundaries etc. Choosing a right source of finance is a challenge.
+Every type of finance has different pros and cons regarding cost, availability, eligibility, legal boundaries, etc. Choosing the right source of finance is a challenge.
 We need to have an in-depth understanding of the characteristics of the source of finance.
 Let us focus first on the internal source of finance/capital.

 Retained Profits / Retained Earnings

-Retained profits/earnings are called the internal source of finance for a business for the simple reason that they are the end product of running a business.
-The phenomenon is also known as ‘Ploughing Back of Profits’.
+Retained profits/earnings are called the internal source of finance for a business because they are the end product of running a business.
+The phenomenon is also known as ‘Ploughing Back of Profits.’
 Retained profits can be defined as the profit left after paying a dividend to the shareholders or drawings by the capital owners.